International Appalachian Trail - East Branch

 Due to its extremely remote character, required advanced planning, and sometimes impassible stream fords, this section of the IAT should only be attempted by experienced and advanced hikers and in conjunction with the guide provided on the IAT Maine Chapter's website (see Trail Manager information) that indicates additional required information for anyone wishing to complete the trail.

-Visit the Maine Chapter of the International Appalachian Trail for more information about this section of the IAT, printable maps, and detailed route instruction, or contact:
+Visit the Maine Chapter of the International Appalachian Trail online for more information and printable maps or contact:

 PO Box 916